catsital/pyccoma/README.md

 $ pyccoma history --filter max --include "is_limited_read|(is_already_read&is_free)" --email foo@bar.com
 ```

-* Downloading latest unread episodes using free pass (if available) from your bookmarks:
+* Downloading the latest unread episodes using free pass (if available) from your bookmarks:

 ```bash
 $ pyccoma bookmark --filter min --include is_limited_free --exclude is_already_read --email foo@bar.com